nbcrrolls/workflows/README.rst

 Naming convention: WorkflowName_1.2.tar.gz

-File "workflow-list"
+File "listing.rst"
 ------------------------

 This file keeps track of the names for workflows, actors, types and tags.
-Please ocnsult this file when creating new workflows and update accordingly when creating new workflows.
+Please consult this file when creating new workflows and update accordingly when creating new workflows.

 Adding a new workflow
 ------------------------

 + create a directory either in workflows/ or actors/
-+ in the *workflow-list*
++ in the *listing.rst*

    - add workflow name
    - add new tags or types (if any)